silviamaggi/smd-com/_pages/now.md

 ## Work

-I’m working as web consultant and UX designer for an Italian web agency.
+I’m contracting with an Italian web agency in the role of UX designer for <a href="https://www.bper.it/">BPER Bank</a>.
 Work is mostly remote.
 I am specialising in [digital accessibility](https://silviamaggidesign.com/category/accessibility/ "View posts under the 'accessibility' category"), having trained in-house and recently helped UniCredit Bank comply with the WCAG 2.1 (AA) rules.
 The plan is to complete <a href="https://www.edx.org/course/web-accessibility-introduction">the course <em>Introduction to Accessibility</em> on edX</a> and get the official certification.

 ## Reading